-Working the Land
+Working The Land

 Fellows spend time learning and practicing sustainable agriculture on our two-acre farm campus in Berkeley.
-They are involved in all aspects of food production including: maintaining soil health, bed preparation, greenhouse management, planting, organic pest control, harvesting and animal care (goats, chickens, bees and worms).
+They are involved in all aspects of food production including: maintaining soil health, bed preparation, greenhouse management, planting, organic pest control, harvesting, and animal care (goats, chickens, bees, and worms).
 Fellows take on significant responsibility for farm and site chores; their work keeps the farm alive and thriving.

-Urban Farming Classes
+Urban Farming & Food Justice Classes

 Bay Area Urban Farm & Homestead Tours